-The IEEE Transportation Electrification Community Podcast is a series of interviews with the people behind the magic of the development and innovation of the transportation electrification industry including automotive, aerospace, rail, marine, etc. This interview-style podcast series talks to the leaders, researchers, and practitioners.
+The IEEE Transportation Electrification Community Podcast is a series of interviews with the people behind the magic of the development and innovation of the transportation electrification industry including automotive, aerospace, rail, marine, etc. This interview-style podcast series talks to leaders, researchers, and practitioners.

-Coming Soon!
+Now Available!
 What the future holds for electrified transport and smart e-mobility - Ivano Labricciosa speaks with Sheldon Williamson in this thrilling new episode, which explores and discusses the most burning challenges and innovations across the e-mobility industry.
 The discussion takes an interesting turn when Ivano talks about working to meet rapidly increasing demands across the market, from micro-mobility (such as e-bikes), to buses, to trucks, apart from just focusing on cars.
 The episode also discusses issues related to charging infrastructure and some of the commercialization issues around both plugged and wireless charging.
 Finally, Ivano and Sheldon also talk about outreach activities, where they discuss the role of universities, colleges, and schools in training the future generation in all-important STEM-related topics, more specific to the future of e-mobility and electrified transportation.

-Apple TV IEEE TV Spotify
+Apple IEEE TV Spotify

-New Smart Electrification is Revolutionizing Farming Today - Our guest was none other than “e-farming” Guru, Dr. Brij Singh, Technical Fellow and Region 4 Manager of External Relationship, Deere and Company.
+Smart Electrification is Revolutionizing Farming Today - Our guest was none other than “e-farming” Guru, Dr. Brij Singh, Technical Fellow and Region 4 Manager of External Relationship, Deere and Company.
 In this podcast, Dr. Singh highlights several burning issues related to smart e-farming and explains how modern electrical machinery will make the lives of farmers easier.
 He also clarifies how e-farming will influence the farms of the future and change the way crops are produced.
 He particularly places importance on the role of power electronics and AI/IoT within the e-agricultural sector.
 He also talks about the role electrified drones will have moving forward.
 Finally, he talks about developing nations in continents such as Africa and Asia and how farmers there are adapting to agricultural tech advancements, especially from a social perspective.
 He also exclusively mentions how he and his family have been involved with agriculture and farming in India since the early 1400s.
 We were indeed honored to host Dr. Brij Singh as our guest for this timely episode on smart electrified farming.

 Women in Power and Energy – The Story of the Superwoman - This podcast is all about extraordinary stories of real women pursuing an academic career or currently working in electrical engineering stream, more specifically the power and energy industry.
 Listen to know more about the amazing work women across the globe have been doing in the different fields of power and energy, such as renewable energy systems, electric energy storage, and transportation electrification.
 Through the lens of Dr. Simay Akar, our guest for this podcast, learn about what motivates these determined women, what struggles they overcame, and how the gender gap in male-dominated fields, such as electrical engineering, can be closed.